-Suffering injuries in a traffic accident can put you under financial strain.
+Suffering injuries in a car accident can put you under financial strain.
 Medical bills pile up, and you miss time at work.
 Making matters worse, it is not as if you planned for this difficulty.

-Someone else’s dangerous decisions and actions caused the accident.
+Someone else’s dangerous decisions and actions caused the car accident.
 They should pay you for the harm you have suffered.

-An experienced personal injury lawyer can help by taking legal action on your behalf against the party “at-fault” for your accident and injuries.
+An experienced personal injury lawyer can help by taking legal action on your behalf against the party “at-fault” for your car accident and injuries.
 Oftentimes, the lawyer can negotiate a “settlement” of your legal claim without having to take your case to trial.

 That sounds good to you, but still you wonder: “How long will a settlement take?”
 This guide explores the answer to that question.

 If you’ve been in a car accident, the PIP coverage under your own insurance, or the driver’s, if you were a passenger in the car accident, will cover the first $10,000 in medical or ambulance bills and/or lost wages due to missed work.